-Printed articles from journals and collections held by the Library may be scanned by library staff and emailed to users on demand.
-This service is available to faculty as well as to students.
-For copyright reasons, it is indeed limited to articles and papers.
+Printed materials held by the library that are currently unavailable for lending may be scanned by library staff and emailed to university members on demand.
+This service applies to book sections (max.
+15 % of an item) as well as articles from printed journals or collections.
+Orders are processed from Monday to Friday.
+For copyright reasons, the service is limited to the said materials only.

 To order articles, please use our online form.

 For any questions please contact your respective subject librarian.